Allbirds was founded by Tim Brown and Joey Zwillinger in 2014. A former business student, Brown had made leather shoes for friends in the past.

 Allbirds’ Footwear Materials

-Allbirds offers a variety of shoe collections, each of which is made from a different type of eco-friendly fabric.
-Let’s take a closer look at them below.
+Allbirds offers various types of shoes, each of which is made of an eco-friendly fabric.
+Let’s take a look at their collections below.

 Superfine Merino Wool Collection